 The campaign is digital first.
 It deploys paid social media and other online outlets on channels where our core audience spends time.
 The Credit Union Awareness team runs the paid digital media campaign with the help of a digital media firm.
 Right now, target consumers will see paid digital advertisements on YouTube, Google Display Network, and Google Search.

-Organizations interested in contributing should complete the Contribution Form.
+Organizations interested in participating should complete the Participation Form.
 After submitting the form, staff will follow up and get details to draw up a contribution agreement.
 After the agreement is signed, organizations will be granted access and an invoice will be sent.

 With our media partners, we'll have a workable budget in your region.
 Although fundraising goals have been established to provide a foundational budget, we'll carefully evaluate options depending on the actual funds raised.

 No!
-The campaign is intended to complement existing credit union marketing.
-Contributions should be in addition to existing marketing budgets.
+The program is intended to complement existing credit union marketing.
+Participation should be in addition to existing marketing budgets.

 YourMoneyFurther.com is our consumer-facing website that is part of the overall Credit Union Awareness initiative.
 All advertising will link to this website as a call to action.